db-githb/gCull/README.md

 # Change directories to project root (gCull/):
 cd <project-dir: gCull>

-# Install SAM2, & CLIP:
+# Install SAM2, & CLIP
+# This will also install a CUDA-enabled version of PyTorch (based on pip defaults)
 pip install -r requirements.txt

 # Install the gCull package and its CLI entrypoints: